solomonj2k12/Web_Store/README.md

 2. user logout function

-3. Forgot password function/ send real emails throught gmail accounts
+3. Forgot password function/ send real emails through gmail accounts

 4. Nav bar with mobile first design

 5. ability to add products to cart, adjust number of products in cart and remove products in cart

-6. complete checkout feature with stripe intergration
+6. complete checkout feature with stripe integration

 7. messages for logging in, logging out, products purchase and so on